bor0/gidti/manuscript/chapter3.md

 f (x, left y') = right (x, y')
 ```

 This notation (which is pretty similar to how we would write it in Idris) uses `(x, y)` to denote product type, that is, extract values from a product-type pair, and `left` and `right` to denote value constructors for sum type in order to extract values from a sum-type pair.
-In the second part of this book, we will introduce Idris and its syntax.
+In the next chapter we will introduce Idris and its syntax.

 X> ### Exercise 11
 X>